Sorphy/banking-system/README.md

   - **POST /transactions/transfer**: Transfer funds between accounts.

-## Testing
+## How to Test the API
 Use Postman or any API client to test the endpoints.
 Make sure to include the JWT token in the Authorization header as a `Bearer token` for endpoints requiring authentication.

-## How to Test the API

 ### Postman Collection
 To test the API, import the provided Postman collection into Postman.